cybertraining-dsc/reu2022/project/dl-timeseries.md

 ---

-craete and documenta simple time series command
+create and document a simple time series command

 use cloudmesh sys command generate to create an extension so we can do a commandline tool